 I have published this blog written by Grant Cardone, bestselling author, sales trainer, speaker, and entrepreneur, as I strongly believe that everybody should know how to balance, control and maximise their time spent in both the office and at home.
-After having recently published Grant’s 4 easy steps to keep on track, I believe this blog re finding the balance will also further support you with keeping on track.
+After having published Grant’s 4 easy steps to keep on track, I believe this blog regarding finding to balance your life will also further support you with keeping on track.

 THE TIME YOU SPEND AT HOME IS JUST AS VALUABLE AS IN THE OFFICE